Wallux-0/Wallux/README.md

 ### How to get Wallux

-* Download the program by directly from the repo or get from releases.
+* Download the script from <a href="https://raw.githubusercontent.com/Wallux-0/Wallux/main/wallux.py">here</a> by right clicking the opened raw file and using Save Page As.

 ### How to run Wallux